 Most MWRA communities receive their drinking water from the Wachusett Reservoir.

-The raw water is treated at the John J. Carroll Water Treatment Plant in Marlborough, then sent eastward through the MetroWest Water Supply Tunnel to covered storage tanks at Norumbega, Loring Road, Blue Hills and Fells.
+The raw water is treated at the John J. Carroll Water Treatment Plant in Marlborough, then sent eastward through the MetroWest Water Supply Tunnel to covered storage tanks at Norumbega, Loring Road, Blue Hills, Fells and Spot Pond.

 From the tanks, water is then distributed to member communities.
 Each community maintains its own network of pipes that ends at customers' taps.